 - have other income which is not taxed before you get it and the tax cannot be collected through the PAYE system

 - have to pay extra tax from 7 January 2013 because your household receives Child Benefit and someone in your household has a taxable income above £50,000.
-For more information, see Child Benefit and tax if you have a high income.
+Find out more about the extra tax charge on GOV.UK.

 If you are a pensioner